jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 10. WHAT's NEW
 ---------------
 A list of changes in recent versions:

+1.0.8 : (23-Nov-2007)
+        - primarily a bug fix release.
+See the NEWS and ChangeLog files for a more detailed description of the changes in this release.

 1.0.7 : (14-Nov-2007)
         - See the NEWS and ChangeLog files for a more detailed description of